flakjakk/my-project/docs/paddock.md

 Sport

 **The library**
 I discovered the school library early on and spent many lunch-breaks there [after munching a large lunch, packed by mom].
-It was here that I first came across The Lord of the Ring and I booked it out and read it right through, an exercise I repeated every year for at least the next 8 years
+It was here that I first came across The Lord of the Rings and I booked it out and read it right through, an exercise I repeated every year for at least the next 8 years

 ---